muehlefeldt/AJD.jl/docs/src/getting-started.md

 The package allows to choose different algorithms to calculate the AJD.

 #### JDiag
-Further reading on the ins and outs of the "JDiag" or "Jade" algorithm proposed be J.F.
+Further reading on the ins and outs of the "JDiag" algorithm proposed be J.F.
 Cardoso can be found in reference [[1]](references.md).

 Three implementations of the JDiag algorithm are available: `JDiagCardoso()`, `JDiagGabrielDernbach()` and `JDiagEdourdPineau()`.